Chain Tutte polynomials: Chain Tutte evaluations and specializations

 \section{Chain Tutte evaluations and specializations}

-In this section we study various evaluations and specializations of chain Tutte polynomials to find information about interesting matroid invariants.
-One idea we visit repeatedly is to find an evaluation that gives an interesting invariant and then apply the recursion from Theorem \ref{recursion} to find new formulas.
-The main result of this section is that the ``top'' Tutte polynomial $T^{|\A|}_M$ is equivalent to Derksen's $G$-invariant.
-We start with some basic constant evaluations and then look at some more complicated polynomials and finish with Derksen's $G$-invariant.
+In this section we study various evaluations and specializations of chain Tutte polynomials.
+One idea we visit repeatedly is to find an evaluation that gives some combinatorial information and then apply the recursion from Theorem \ref{recursion}.
+We start with some basic constant evaluations and then look at some polynomials.
 For most of this section we will just focus on $T^2$.